-Also AVOID letting unpasteurized freshly squeezed juice get warm because bacteria can grow in there that turns it to a harmful drink rather of a healthy one.
+Also, AVOID letting unpasteurized freshly squeezed juice get warm because bacteria can grow in there that turns it to a harmful drink instead of a healthy one.

-One of the best storage containers for fresh juice is glass according to experts.
+One of the best storage containers for fresh juice in a glass, according to experts.

 Glass does not contain any of the harmful chemicals found in plastic and great for storing fresh juice inside a fridge.